julia-vscode/SymbolServer.jl/README.md

 [![Build Status](https://travis-ci.org/julia-vscode/SymbolServer.jl.svg?branch=master)](https://travis-ci.org/julia-vscode/SymbolServer.jl)
 [![codecov.io](http://codecov.io/github/julia-vscode/SymbolServer.jl/coverage.svg?branch=master)](http://codecov.io/github/julia-vscode/SymbolServer.jl?branch=master)

 SymbolServer is a helper package for LanguageServer.jl that provides information about internal and exported variables of packages (without loading them).
-A package's symbol information is initially loaded in an external process but then stored on disc for (quick loading) future use.
+A `SymbolServerProcess` is intened to run either in the main or a parallel process (in which case the package must be loaded using `@everywhere using SymbolServer`).

 Documentation for working with Julia environments is available [here](https://github.com/JuliaLang/Pkg.jl).